Abinesh2418/ErpNext-REFACTORING/README.md

-# ERPNext Accounts Module - Service Layer Refactoring
+# ERPNext Accounts Module - Refactoring

 ## 🎯 Project Overview

-This project demonstrates a **Service Layer Refactoring** of the ERPNext accounts module.
+This project demonstrates **refactoring of the ERPNext accounts module** by introducing a **Service Layer**.
 The goal is to improve code organization, maintainability, and prepare the codebase for future modernization by extracting business logic into a dedicated service layer.

 **Key Highlight**: ✅ **NO behavior changes** - All functionality works exactly as before!